What is Azure Data Factory?

-If you want a deeper dive about Azure Data Factory, when to use it, and all of its capabilities, I highly recommend you start by reading the introductory post from Microsoft.
-The rest of this post will assume readers have some familiarity with cloud ecosystems and will primarily focus on Azure Data Factory’s dynamic capabilities and the benefits these capabilities add for cloud & data engineers.
+If you would like to dive deeper into Azure Data Factory, when to use it, and all of its capabilities, be sure to review the introductory post from Microsoft.
+The rest of this post will assume readers have some familiarity with cloud ecosystems and will focus on Azure Data Factory’s dynamic capabilities and the benefits they bring to cloud and data engineers.

-Parameterization is such a notable addition to ADF because it can save a tremendous amount of time and allow for a much more flexible ETL solution, which will dramatically reduce the cost of solution maintenance and speed up the implementation of new features into existing pipelines.
+Parameterization is such a notable addition to ADF because it can save a tremendous amount of time and allow for a much more flexible Extract, Transform, Load (ETL) solution, which will dramatically reduce the cost of solution maintenance and speed up the implementation of new features into existing pipelines.
 These gains are because parameterization minimizes the amount of hard coding and increases the number of reusable objects and processes in a solution.

-The diagram above is a simple example of an ADF pipeline.
-In this example, we want to move a single CSV file from blob storage into a table stored in a SQL server database.
-This activity is done through an Azure Data Factory (ADF) pipeline.
-ADF pipelines consist of several parts and typically consist of linked services, datasets, and activities.
+The diagram above is a simple example of an Azure Data Factory pipeline.
+In this example, we want to move a single CSV file from blob storage into a table stored in an SQL server database.
+This activity is done through an Azure Data Factory pipeline.
+ADF pipelines consist of several parts and typically consist of linked services, datasets and activities.

 A Linked Service is used to connect a data store to ADF.
-It is very similar to a connection string in that it defines the connection information needed for ADF to connect to external resources, such as blob storage or a SQL Database.
+It is very similar to a connection string in that it defines the connection information needed for ADF to connect to external resources, such as blob storage or an SQL database.

 A dataset is a named view of data that simply points to or references the data you want to use in your activities as inputs and outputs.

 Activities in a pipeline define the actions you wish to perform on your data.
-Here is a link to find out about all the activities ADF offers, but for this example, we will focus on the copy activity which simply copies the data from one dataset to the other.
+For this example, we will focus on the copy activity which simply copies the data from one dataset to the other.

 To create the example pipeline above a user would need to create all of the following: